dawidd6/action-debian-package/README.md

-# Build Debian package Github Action
+# Build Debian package GitHub Action

 An action that builds a Debian package from source in a Docker container.